 Pride.
-In reality this kinda thing doesn't happen this way, they have rules for it, had Viktor simply violated any of the rules, or left the building, he would have been taken into custody and much more quickly had his situation handled because attention was brought to it.
+In reality, had Viktor simply violated any of the rules, or left the building, he would have been taken into custody and much more quickly had his situation handled because attention was brought to it.
 By "playing" Dixon's game and adapting to what new rules were being applied (making a new job so Viktor couldn't get quarter returns from carts so he could eat, getting paid under the table for construction, living in a closed terminal, a close friend violating terms of citizenship so Viktor wouldn't be in trouble) he beat Dixon's attempts to get rid of him, and so if he couldn't win, neither would Viktor.

 X-Men: Magneto's characterization is particularly inconsistent in these movies: in the first one, he wants to make everyone mutants so that the world can live as brothers (admittedly, he isn't swayed by the fact that the machine will actually kill people instead).
 By the third movie, Magneto is killing far more mutants than humans — mostly mutants who are willingly following him.
 To emphasize his shift to Skeletor evil, he not once, but twice announces that "In chess the pawns go first" as his minions die/get depowered pointlessly before him.
 After the minions fall, he calmly notes "That's why the pawns go first."
 When Magneto himself is depowered, it is actually serious business.
 He wasn't a particularly nice guy earlier, but the 3rd movie takes it much further.
 By this point it should come as no surprise that this motive decay was a result of a change in directors.